Mathilde Tantot Soaks Up The Sun Wearing Nothing Whatsoever In New Photos: ‘Waiting For The End’

 Mathilde Tantot gave her 5.4 million Instagram fans quite the view on Wednesday, April 8, when she took to the photo-sharing app to post a series of snapshots of herself soaking up the sun while fully naked.

-While the photos were too racy to share here, readers who wish to take a look can do so on this link to her Instagram page.
-The French model was captured sitting outside of her home at a wooden table covered with a red-and-white checkered cloth.
-Tantot had a laptop in front of her, as well as a bottle of wine, a book and a baguette.
+In the new photo set the French model was captured sitting outside of her home at a wooden table covered with a red-and-white checkered cloth.
+She had a laptop in front of her, as well as a bottle of wine, a book, and a baguette.
+Tantot didn’t say where the photos were taken, but she said in the comments section her sister was behind the camera.

 Tantot sat with her back to the camera, putting her bare booty front and center.
-She didn’t wear anything on her upper body, but she used her arm to cover her breast, which kept the photos within Instagram’s community guidelines that prevent nipples from being shown, though it seems to be a lot more lenient with buttocks.
+She didn’t wear anything on her upper body, but she used her arm to cover her breast, which kept the photos within Instagram’s community guidelines that bars female nipples in photos.

-All four photos were similar.
+All four snaps were similar.
 The third showed her filling her glass with wine, while the fourth was a shot of the book cover.
-In her caption, she stated that she is waiting for the end, presumably referring to the end of the COVID-19 quarantine.
+In her caption, she stated that she is “waiting for the end,” presumably referring to the end of the COVID-19 quarantine.

-Racking up more than 337,000 likes and upwards of 2,000 comments within the first hour of being up, proving to have been an immediate success.
-Users of the social media platform who are fans of Tantot flocked to the comments section to express their admiration for her, using the space to shower her with compliments in a host of languages.
+Since it was posted, the update has racked up more than 337,000 likes and upward of 2,000 comments within the first hour of being up, proving to have been an immediate success.
+Users of the social media platform flocked to the comments section to express their admiration for Tantot, using the space to shower her with compliments in a host of languages.

 “I LOVE YOU ANGEL,” one user wrote, trailing the words with a red heart emoji.